 look real.
 The average number of frames a second has to contain is 24 f/s.

-This procedure of filling the mainframes is called tweening
+The procedure of filling the mainframes is called tweening.

 They have to keep in mind that the characters must do simple human things like breathing and blinking, etc. They have to give them the feeling of having flesh and bones.
 Tweening is also a difficult process because everything has to look the same, unified.

-To see if there is any mistake in their animation, they put all the drawings together in a videotape called a pencil test.
-It is a preliminary version of the final animated scene, sometimes they even add the dialogues to see if the lip-sync is
+To see if there are any mistakes in their animation, they put all the drawings together in a videotape called a pencil test.
+It is a preliminary version of the final animated scene, and sometimes they even add the dialogue to see if the lip-sync is

 11. Inking and coloring

 When all the scenes have been animated, they are taken to the inking department.
 That is where they pass the pencil sketches into celluloid.
 A celluloid is a thin, clear sheet of transparent plastic.
 There, they ink or photocopy the outline of the drawing onto a cel, depending on if they are doing it traditionally or digitally.

 Originally everyone inked the sketches by hand, and they could spend a lot of hours with just one of them.
 Luckily, with the invention of the computer, the process has become a lot faster and easier.